maueroats/teaching/content/intermediate-cs/typed/typed-structures.md

 draft: false
 #type: slide
 #theme: white
 description: "Using define-struct in Typed Racket.
-Additional info on struct-copy and limit for use with make-color."
+Additional info on posn-util, struct-copy, and limit for use with make-color."
 ---

 {{% alert success %}}